Charter Schools - History of Charter Schools

 A charter school is a type of public school.
 The Texas Legislature authorized the establishment of charter schools in 1995.
 Some of the first charters have been in operation since Fall 1996.

-There are four types of charters in Texas.
+There are five types of charters in Texas.
 They include:

 - Subchapter B Home-rule School District Charters - There are no home-rule school district charters in Texas.